mnot/I-D/stakeholder-rights/draft.md

 intermediary to this protocol suite.

-While there might be a good technical reason to interpose such an intermediary, it also introduces a new stakeholder, and thus needs to be done with due consideration of the impact on other stakeholders.
+While there might be a good technical reason to interpose such an intermediary, it also introduces a new constituent, and thus needs to be done with due consideration of the impact on other constituents.

 Therefore, such intermediation SHOULD NOT be accommodated without purpose in Internet protocols, and protocol revisions (including extensions) MUST carefully weigh when new levels of intermediation are added.
-When a stakeholder has a role as an intermediary (in this sense), it MUST be documented.
+When a constituent has a role as an intermediary (in this sense), it MUST be documented.

-# Promoting Stakeholders as "Winners"
+# Promoting Constituents as "Winners"

 Protocols often engender network effects.
 For example, e-mail is only useful when the parties you wish to communicate with also have e-mail; when more people have e-mail, its value is greatly